syagawa/cameyamasan/README.md

 ## Compile source to Camera @PC

+1. setup Arduino IDE in PC
+    set M%stack-Timer-Cam in ESP32 Arduino( not M5Stack Arduino)
-1. git clone this repository.
+2. git clone this repository.
-2. Open this repository's root by Arduino IDE.
+3. Open this repository's root by Arduino IDE.
-3. Connect Timer Camera X to PC.
+4. Connect Timer Camera X to PC.
-4. Compile to Timer Camera X.
+5. Compile to Timer Camera X.

 ## Settings @Controller